madalin-fr/VacationAPI/README.md

 4. Build and run the application.
 5. Use a tool like Postman to interact with the API endpoints.
 Or use Swagger for more user-friendly approach. (default page redirects to /swagger)

-Bonus: Live deployment `https://vacationapi.herokuapp.com/` (it works with PostgreSQL server from Supabase)
+Bonus: Live deployment `https://vacationapi.up.railway.app/` (it works with PostgreSQL server hosted on Supabase)

+~~https://vacationapi.herokuapp.com/~~ (charges money since September 2022 policy change) :(
 ~~`https://vacationapi-madalinfr.azurewebsites.net/`~~ (expired in 30 days) :(

 ## API Documentation